eflumerf/styleguide/dune-daq-cppguide.md

  must all be either defined or explicitly deleted.
 "Defined" could be as simple as making explicit the use of the "default" keyword.

 ### Structs vs. Classes

-Always use a `class` rather than `struct` unless you're creating:

- - A passive objects that carries data
- - A small callable with an `operator()` defined
+Use a `struct` only for passive objects that carry data; everything else is a `class`.

 The `struct` and `class` keywords behave almost identically in C++.
 We add our own semantic meanings to each keyword, so you should use the